acardinal/annie-cardinal-coaching/src/pages/terms.md

 layout: '~/layouts/MarkdownLayout.astro'
 ---

-_Last updated_: January 06, 2023
+_Last updated_: May 19, 2023

-Please read these terms and conditions carefully before using Our Service.
+Please read these terms and conditions carefully before using this Service.

 ## Interpretation and Definitions